A climber scaling a frozen waterfall using ice axes and crampons, dressed in a blue jacket and orange helmet, with ropes and safety gear attached.

 Techniques

-- Secure Placement: Test the tool’s grip before applying weight.
+• Secure Placement: I like to test the tool’s grip before applying weight.

 Safety Tips for Ice Climbing